Localization with Less Larmes: Simply MSA: Simplified multi-particle MSA

 It is clear that in order to have $m^{(N)}>0$, we have to assume that $m = m^{(1)}$ is sufficiently large (depending on $N$).
 In turn, this requires the thresholds $g_1, \ldots, g_{N-1}$ to be large enough, as explained above.

-Compared to the single-particle MSA scheme presented in previous sections, we have to replace the property \ss{L,I} by a different one, \ms{L,I,N} given below, and to include in \ms{L,I,N} the requirement that the decay of Green functions holds for all $n'<N$: \psn \ms{L_k,I,N}: The property \ss{L_k,I,n} holds for $1\leq n\leq N-1$,
+Compared to the single-particle MSA scheme presented in previous sections, we have to replace the property \ss{L,I} by a different one, \ms{L,I,N} given below, and to include in \ms{L,I,N} the requirement that the decay of Green functions holds for all $n'<N$: